What Is Activated Sludge?

 Montgomery County, Texas

 An activated sludge wastewater treatment plant was installed at a new development in Montgomery County alongside a decentralized water treatment facility.
-Through our Lease Plant Program, the customer streamlined infrastructure planning and secured sustainable water solutions.
+Through Seven Seas’ Lease Plant Program, the customer streamlined infrastructure planning and secured sustainable water solutions.

 Which pollutants, pathogens, and minerals can be reduced by conventional activated sludge?